Pelvic Floor Disorders

 Being pregnant and having a vaginal delivery may weaken or stretch some of the supporting structures in the pelvis.
 Pelvic floor disorders are more common among women who have had several vaginal deliveries, and the risk increases with each delivery.
 The delivery itself may damage nerves, leading to muscle weakness.
 The risk of developing a pelvic floor disorder may be less with a cesarean delivery than with a vaginal delivery.

-Other factors that may contribute include accumulation of fluid within the abdomen (ascites, which puts pressure on pelvic organs), disorders of nerves to the pelvic floor, tumors, and connective tissue disorders.
+Less common factors that may contribute include accumulation of fluid within the abdomen (ascites, which puts pressure on pelvic organs), disorders of nerves to the pelvic floor, tumors, and disorders of connective tissue (the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity).
 Some women have birth defects that affect this area or are born with weak pelvic tissues.

 All pelvic floor disorders are essentially hernias, in which organs protrude abnormally because supporting tissue is weakened.
 The different types of pelvic floor disorders are named according to the organ affected.
 Often, a woman has more than one type.
 In all types, the most common symptom is a feeling of heaviness or pressure in the area of the vagina—a feeling that the uterus, bladder, or rectum is dropping out.